apayne19/DoubleAuctionMarket/README.md

 # DoubleAuctionMarket
 ## Experimental Market Simulations

-### DISCLAIMER: THIS PROJECT IS IN PROGRESS
+### DISCLAIMER: THIS PROJECT IS NOT CURRENTLY BEING DEVELOPED
+   * code is provided as-is, use at your own risk
    * some functionality may be limited
-   * see In Progress section at the bottom of this file
+   * this project may start back up at a future time

 ### ------------------------------------------------------------------------------------------------------------
 ### Created by Dr. Kevin McCabe and Alexander Payne